-Amprobe multimeters aren't built for one job — they're built for the wide middle of Singapore's electrical trade.
+Amprobe multimeters aren't built for one job.
+They're built for the wide middle of Singapore's electrical trade.
 Here's which industries and applications get the most value from Amprobe's professional mid-market positioning.

 Pro Tip